 Although vaccines save lives, vaccine hesitancy — a tendency to avoid or put off getting a vaccine — affects all demographics, especially when a new vaccine enters the market.

 Institutional racism and historical inequities in health care may also play a role in vaccine hesitancy among African Americans and other people of color.
-Incidents of the medical establishment endangering the health or betraying the trust of Black patients and research participants have complicated the relationship between the medical community and people of color.
-A historic lack of diversity among health care practitioners and substandard services and care afforded to patients living with poverty can create enduring attitudes toward medical care.
+Incidents of the medical establishment endangering the health or betraying the trust of Black patients and research participants have complicated the relationship between the medical establishment and these communities.
+A historic lack of diversity among health care practitioners and substandard services and care afforded to patients living with poverty can create enduring negative experiences with medical care.

 Are there special reasons for people of color to get vaccinated to prevent COVID-19?

 Yes.
 The coronavirus pandemic has decimated communities of color, which are overrepresented in front-line, essential jobs, and vulnerable to risk factors that can make COVID-19 worse.
 Together with mask-wearing, physical distancing, hand hygiene and other coronavirus precautions, getting vaccinated can help keep you safe until the COVID-19 pandemic begins to ease.

 Golden is optimistic.
 “Communities will come around, but it will take patience as people deal with their reality and begin to see others taking part in COVID-19 vaccinations,” she says.

 But, at the same time, waiting is risky as COVID-19 and new coronavirus variants continue to spread.
 “I’m more concerned about long-term effects from COVID-19, which can be severe.
 Even though we don’t know everything about these new vaccines yet, I’d rather risk the unknown of the vaccines than what we know can happen with COVID-19.

 “Don’t delay,” she advises those considering COVID-19 vaccination.
 “We need herd immunity, and your protection cannot wait.”

 What you need to know from Johns Hopkins Medicine.